-Have fun this summer building robots!
-Reinforce your child’s knowledge of Science, Engineering, Technology, and Mathematics in an age-appropriate environment by using Legos to construct their very own robot.
-These classes will engage even the more advanced Lego enthusiasts and also offers kids a close-up view of contemporary robotic technology.
+Have fun while building robots.
+Reinforce your child’s knowledge of science, engineering, technology, and mathematics in an age-appropriate environment by using LEGOs to construct their very own robot.
+These classes will engage even the moreadvanced LEGO enthusiasts and also offers kids a close-up view of contemporary robotic technology.

 Project Cornerstone’s vision is simple—to build a web of support around every young person in our community.
 This web of support includes families, schools, community centers, faith communities and local businesses.
 Unfortunately, these resources are disconnected from each other and often from children and youth themselves.
 Project Cornerstone facilitates the connection of the separate parts of the web so that young people can count on individuals and organizations working together to provide them with consistent support and guidance.

 Project Cornerstone promotes the research-based developmental assets approach as a guiding framework and a common language to enable individuals and organizations to work together toward our common goal of supporting the healthy development of all children and youth.
 We leverage partnerships to influence public policy, programs and personal behavior.
 Project Cornerstone provides training and consultation and shares resources and best practice models to build the capacity of children’s and youth program providers, schools, governments, foundations, businesses, faith communities, and other community groups to support young people and strengthen our community.